 We have all made mistakes in our past.
 Maybe you suffer because of it.
 You must discover that the past is past.
 What you can do is learn not to make the same mistakes.
 In addition, the important thing is to understand that everything bad you did, you did because you were with that programming in your head.
 Yes, your traumas, your emotional wounds, your emotional deficiencies, your needs, your poverty, or abandonment programmed you that way.
 And you did it without having conscience.

-But now you are another person, now you realize, now you would not do it like that.
-That is important … you are no longer that woman or that man of the past today.
-That is why you must forgive yourself.
-And reflect to follow your process of change.
+But now you are another person, now you realize that today you would not do it like that.
+That is important … you are no longer that woman or that man of the past.
+That is why you must forgive yourself and reflect to follow your process of change.
 Repeat with me your free therapy of the week: NOW I AM ANOTHER PERSON.
 NOW I LOVE ME.
 NOW I FORGIVE ME.
 AND I DECIDE TO BE HAPPY.

 (Write, copy, read, repeat, memorize.
 All week AND you will see the power you have to heal!)

 Crying is necessary sometimes.
 When we reach the limit.
 When something hurts us.
 Crying calms you, crying heals you, crying cleanses you.
 Do not worry about the opinion of others.
 If it’s good for you, cry when you need to.
-If the world weighs on you, if something weighs on you, if a love is over, cry as necessary.
+If the world weighs on you, if a love is over, cry as necessary.
 And then smile.
 Because in life everything happens.
 And as always … YOU WILL SURVIVE IT ALL.
 DO NOT GIVE UP!

 CREATED BY PSYCHOTHERAPIST DANIELA BATISTA